The Constraints panel lets you control how objects are positioned and scaled when presented on different artboards and differently sized layouts.

 The following options are available in the panel:

-Anchor lines—when gray and broken (default), the child object is not anchored in the selected direction.
+Anchor lines—when grey and broken (default), the child object is not anchored in the selected direction.
 When white and solid, the child object is anchored in the selected direction.

 Min Fit—when the parent object is resized disproportionately, the child object may scale so it always fits within its parent object (if unanchored).